 For my third trip to Okinawa, it was time to explore the last of the main islands I hadn’t visited yet: Miyako Island or Miyakojima in Japanese.
 Miyako is known for the Irabu Bridge, the longest toll-free bridge in Japan, and famous for cavern diving among Japanese scuba divers.
 To my greatest surprise, it was where I had the most fun of all the Okinawan islands, but it wasn’t due to scuba diving… oops!

-So, let’s go through my 3 biggest disappointments and my 3 best surprises to try to explain the terrible mixed-feeling I had after my one-week stay on Miyako Island.
+So, let’s go through my best surprises and the things that didn’t meet my expectations to try to explain the terrible mixed-feeling I had after my one-week stay on Miyako Island.

 1 – Scuba diving in Miyakojima

 I know, this is not something usual on my blog, but it sometimes happens.
 I wasn’t impressed by my dives in Miyakojima.
 To give you a point of comparison, I saw way more things underwater in the Izu Islands, Tokyo Prefecture, than in Miyako.

 Scuba diving in Miyakojima is mostly about cavern diving.
 During 90% of the year, the winds blow from northeast to southwest, making the beautiful coral reef of Yabiji on the north coast only accessible from July to September between typhoons (!).
 As a result, every day, the boats from the different dive centres of Miyako Island cross the channel between Miyakojima and Irabujima to go diving near the shores of Shimoji-shima where most dive sites are.
 With small blue holes and maze of tunnels, if you love swim-through, I guess you will like it.
 I do too but to some extend only.
 You know the saying, too much of the same thing… During my stay, I had planned 2 days of diving, during which I scuba dived 5 times.
 Honestly, half a day and 2 dives would have been enough.